DETAILED ACTION

 A flow restriction device, comprising:

-a resilient valve positioned between the outer surface of the flow insert and the distal housing, the resilient valve comprising a first end having an inner portion and an outer portion, the inner portion aligned with the second segment of the fluid passage of the flow insert, and the outer portion aligned with the first segment of the fluid passage of the flow insert [elastomeric diaphragm 24 (Mijers Figs. 2, 4-6); see also Annotated Fig. 1];
+a resilient valve positioned between the outer surface of the flow insert and the distal housing, the resilient valve comprising a first end having an inner portion and an outer portion, the inner portion aligned with the second segment of the fluid passage of the flow insert, and the outer portion aligned with the first segment of the fluid passage of the flow insert [elastomeric diaphragm 24 (Mijers Figs. 2, 4-6); see also Annotated Fig. 1], and the resilient valve forming portion of a fluid flow path between the distal housing portion and the proximal housing portion [see apertures 38 of elastomeric diaphragm 24 and fluid flow path of Mijers Fig. 6];

-wherein the inner portion of the resilient valve is flexible, relative to the proximal housing [a flexible valve element, such as an elastomeric diaphragm 24 (Mijers ¶0046)], such that in a first position of the resilient valve, the inner portion is spaced apart from the flow insert by a first distance to permit a fluid to move between the first and second segments of the fluid passage [see Mijers Fig. 5, wherein as depicted, the elastomeric diaphragm 24 (resilient valve) is spaced apart from the support structure 45 (flow insert) by a first (non-zero) distance and a flow path between the elastomeric diaphragm 24 and support structure 45 is defined], and in a second position, the inner portion is spaced apart from the flow insert by a second distance to resist movement of the fluid between the first and second segments of the fluid passage [see Mijers Fig. 4, wherein as depicted, the elastomeric diaphragm 24 is spaced apart from the support structure 45 by a second distance (zero), such that no flow path between the elastomeric diaphragm 24 and the support structure 45 is defined].
+wherein the inner portion of the resilient valve is flexible, relative to the proximal housing [a flexible valve element, such as an elastomeric diaphragm 24, for example, fabricated of injection molded silicone rubber or the like (Mijers ¶0046)], such that in a first position of the resilient valve, the inner portion is spaced apart from the flow insert by a first distance to permit a fluid to move from the first segment to the second segment of the fluid passage [see Mijers Fig. 6, wherein as depicted, the identified inner portion of the elastomeric diaphragm 24 (resilient valve) is spaced apart from the identified first segment], and in a second position, the inner portion is spaced apart from the flow insert by a second distance to resist movement of the fluid from the first segment to the second segment of the fluid passage [see Mijers Fig. 4, wherein as depicted, the identified inner portion of the elastomeric diaphragm 24 (resilient valve) is spaced apart from the identified first segment by a second distance (of zero), such that no flow path from the first segment and the segment is defined].

 PNG